Poetry & Prose

 Also- I will send you a box of the cigars of your choice- (I like strong ones- Flor Domincana, Don Lino Africa, etc.) but seriously…can you pass such an offer up?

-Again thanx for the drawing of the person smoking a cigar.
+Again thanx for the drawing of the person smoking a cigar I have it on the Home page of this web site).
 It made me think you would do very gooe erotic drawings, nicht wahr?
 Best, Dave Eberhardt (He didn’t respond.)
 P's drawing is at the bottom of my home page.
 He never wrote me back.

 Photography is hard to judge- is the photog's work great or was he just at the right place and the right time?
 In Ansel Adams and Eliot Porter=s cases- there was much more to it than that!!
 The older I got- the important phography became for me!
 Weston, Adams, Frank, DeCarava- I could see the importance of it- the immediacy.
 I woul;d never say poetry was an art form that was dying.
 But film and photography?
 You could see how much more appealing it was- on the face of it!
 My first booklet had been the "Soul Book" for CORE (Congress On Racial Equality) with Carl X. And there are only two of them in existence!